CAPITAL of Vietnam

 Hanoi is the heart of Viet Nam, a capital with a history of over one thousand years and nowadays still beats with its dynamic and lively spirit, making us fall in love with the place over and over again.

-In the beginning of the establishment or we call “Pre-Thang Long period”, Hanoi was invaded and annexed by Chinese dynasties.
-Even back then, due to the topographic characteristics of a central delta region fertilized by the Red river, the old Hanoi was already chosen to be the capital, the core of a civilization.
+At the beginning of the establishment or we call “Pre-Thang Long Period”, Hanoi was invaded and annexed by Chinese dynasties.
+Even back then, due to the topographic characteristics of a central delta region fertilized by the Red River, the old Hanoi was already chosen to be the capital, the core of civilization.

-Next period, “Thang Long period” was the time of development of Hanoi as a capital of imperial dynasties.
+Next period, “Thang Long Period” was the time of development of Hanoi as the capital of imperial dynasties.

 After this period, Hanoi stepped into a time where it became a colony of the French in 1873, and the capital of French Indochina after 1887.

 The city was taken by the Imperial Japanese in 1940 until 1945 it was liberated by Vietminh government.
 One year later, the French came back and occupied Hanoi triggering the nine-year war after that between the young Vietnamese government and the colonists.
 Dien Bien Phu was an earthquake wrap-up of the war with the victory for the Vietminh.

 Hanoi became the capital and of an independent North Vietnam in 1954.
 During the Vietnam/America War, the capital was one of the targets of American bomb raids.
 City’s infrastructure was devastated badly and many innocent civilians were killed.
 From 1976, Hanoi became the capital of a unified Vietnam.

 In 2008, Hanoi expanded into vicinity areas: Ha Tay province, Me Linh district of Vinh Phuc province and 4 communes of Luong Son district, Hoa Binh province to be parts of Hanoi.
 In the future, it plans to continue to expand more and cover an area with a population of 15 million people.